daviddavo/logseq-emoji-shortcodes/README.md

   - Modifies your notes but you can read them without having the plugin installed.
 - **Markdown rendering** to show shortcodes without modifying your notes
   - Just write something like `:smile:` and it will show you ":smile:", depending on your installed font

+You can check the full list of emojis and its slugs [here](https://github.com/DailyBotHQ/universal-emoji-parser/blob/main/src/lib/emoji-lib.json)

 ## How to develop
 1. Clone the repository